-Join Barton Poulson for an in-depth discussion in this video Calculating descriptives, part of Up and Running with R.
+Join Barton Poulson for an in-depth discussion in this video Calculating descriptives, part of Learning R.

 In the previous movie, we looked at descriptive statistics for…categorical variables.…In this one, we'll look at some common, and not so common statistics for…quantitative variables, using both R's built-in functions, and some specialized…functions from code packages.…To do this, I'm going to use the same data set: social_network.csv.…I'm going to come down here, and run line 12 to load it into a data frame called…sn, for social network.…We see in the console that that command ran, and on the Workspace on the…right, that that's loaded.…